 cd project-root bit init

-.git directory, just use the
+.git directory, use the

-standalone flag when initializing Bit.
+--standalone flag when initializing Bit.

 bit init --standalone

-When initializing Bit with the
+When you initialize Bit with the

 bit.json is Bit’s main configuration file.
 Use it to configure default naming conventions, extensions, etc.